 In short, Gramsci changes the oppression from an economic understanding to a cultural one.

 This movement, beginning with Gramsci, was further developed by the Frankfurt School.
-The Frankfurt School began in 1930 in Germany, when Max Horkheimer took over and recruited other Marxist inspired scholars such as Erich Fromm, Theodor Adorno, Walter Benjamin, Wilhelm Reich, and Herbert Marcuse.
+The Frankfurt School began in 1930 in Germany, when Max Horkheimer took over and recruited other Marxist-inspired scholars such as Erich Fromm, Theodor Adorno, Walter Benjamin, Wilhelm Reich, and Herbert Marcuse.
 With the rise of Nazism, the school moved to New York in 1933 and joined Columbia University.
 It was there that Marxist Critical Theory gained acceptance in the academic community.
 The Frankfurt School intellectually developed Critical Theory, and is, at times, referred to as Cultural Marxism because oppressor and oppressed groups develop along cultural or social lines of race, class, gender, sexuality, and a host of other factors.
 Today, there are entire academic departments at universities dedicated to Critical Theory.
 The term Critical Theory is the academic term for this movement and is interchangeable with Cultural Marxism.
-In short, Critical Theory wants to dismantle and destroy culture because of the oppression that they find oppressive, while traditional theory wanted to understand culture and improve it.
+In short, Critical Theory wants to dismantle and destroy culture because of the oppression that they find oppressive, while traditional theory wanted to understand the culture and improve it.

-Paul Kengor, political science professor at Grove City College, explains that “orthodox Marxism was too limiting,” restrictive, and narrow.
+Paul Kengor, a political science professor at Grove City College, explains that “orthodox Marxism was too limiting,” restrictive, and narrow.
 The Frankfurt School did not see their version of Marxism as replacing orthodox Marxism, but it was the needed accelerator that traditional Marxism was missing.
 Cultural Marxists assert that communists will not get there by economics alone, but through a revolution in the culture.

 What is Critical Theory?